Friday, 5 June 2015

 We arrived back in Havana during the Biennale, which featured numerous art installations along the Malecón.
 Susie set aside a morning to take the camera on an art tour, so we made our way down to the harbour and walked back along the seawall almost to Vedado.

 The artworks were mostly large sculptural objects.
 One of the most memorable was a beautiful bust of a woman the height of a two-story building.
-Other artworks had humorous and/or political dimensions, such as a giant game of pickup sticks painted with stars and stripes.
+Other artworks had humorous and/or political dimensions.

 Afterwards we meandered through Centro, where the narrow streets get choked by trucks and all manner of other hazards, and a leisurely walk feels more like an obstacle course.
 Whilst Susie took photos, I would try to ensure that she didn’t get hit by a car or a horse-drawn cart or a bici-taxi while she was gazing through the viewfinder.